vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 vrntāka (fruit of egg-plant) for a life-time or a year or six or three months; fast on Bharani or Maghā nakṣatra for one night; invoke the presence of Yama, Kāla, Citragupta, Mrtyu and Prajāpati on an altar and worship with gandha &c.; homa with sesame and ghee with svāhā to Yama, Nila, Nilakantha, Yamarāja, Citragupta, Vaivasyata ; 108 õhutis; gift of a vṛntāka made of gold, dark cow and bull, finger rings, ear-rings, umbrella, sandals, a pair of dark garments and dark blanket; dinner to brāhmaṇas who pronounce blessings; he who gives up vṛntāka for life goes to Viṣpu loka; one who performs this for a year or a month oven does not see the city of Yama; it is a prakirnaka vrata;

 HV II.
 909–910 ( from Bhay.
 U.).
-Vīndāvanadvādasimon K. śu.
+Vīndāvanadvādaśimon K. śu.
 12 observed in Tamil lands.
 Vrṣabhavrata-(1) fast on 7th śu.; on 8th gift of a bull covered

 with two white garments and decked with ornaments (bell &c.); tithivrata; Śiva deity; the performer reaches Śivaloka and thereafter becomes king; HV I. 882 (from Bhav.
 U.); (2) worship of bulls on Jy.
 Amāvāsyā; manu facture wooden bulls the previous day and establish them in one's own house and worship with gandha &c.; prayer to bulls calling them Dharma.
 Dharma is often spoken of

 as vrṣa as in Manu VIII, 16 ( = Sāntiparva 90.15.
 Vrṣavrala-(1) the same as Viṣṇuvrata (2) above; KKV 448

 quoting Mat.
-101. 64; (3) on K. pūrnimā let loose a bull and obserye nakta; tithi; Śiva deity; performer reaches
+101. 64; (3) on K. pūrṇimā let loose a bull and obserye nakta; tithi; Śiva deity; performer reaches

 Śivaloka; HV II.
 242 (from Pad. one verse ).
-Vrsotsarga-/ letting loose a bull) on pūrnimā of Cai. or K. once
+Vrsotsarga-/ letting loose a bull) on pūrṇimā of Cai. or K. once

 in three years on Revati nakṣatra; bull to be three years old and accompanied by four or eight cows three years old; KR 432-433 ( from Brah. ).
 The most frequent letting loose of a bull takes place on the 11th day after the death of a person.
 For treatment thereof, vide H. of Db.
 IV. pp. 539– 542.
 The same subject is treated at length in HV II.
 983-997,